JetBrains/kotlin-web-site/docs/topics/kotlin-hands-on.md

 ## Creating a WebSocket chat with Ktor

-Learn how to create a simple Chat application using Ktor including both a JVM server and a JVM client.
+Create a simple Chat application using Ktor including both a JVM server and a JVM client.

 [**Start**](https://ktor.io/docs/creating-web-socket-chat.html)